dimsav/laravel-basis/readme.md

 ### Instructions

-- Clone and delete .git directory to have a clean fork
+- Clone and delete .git directory to have a clean fork: `rm -rf .git`
 - Run `composer install`

 - Initialize laravel project: